marcofiset/migraine/README.md

 - Exponent ( ^ )
 - Grouping operations with parenthesis

+#### Brainfuck Interpreter and Debugger
+- Fully functional interpreter (uses ints instead of chars, I plan to make this configurable)

 ## Next on the todo list

 - Variable assignment
 - Boolean logic and operators
-- Custom Brainfuck interpreter (which will use numbers instead of ASCII characters)
+- Brainfuck Debugger which will support breakpoints and step-by-step execution, plus displaying and editing of the memory cells

 [1]: http://en.wikipedia.org/wiki/Brainfuck